 This is a very widespread traditional legend among the Italian makers and players of the Zampogne or Italian bagpipe.
 The tale has a precise historical date and although it is only a legend and not a reliable historical source it suggests bagpipes were contemporary with Caesars invasion if Britain.

-We know from Seutonius that the emperor Nero in the last years of his life could play ‘utricularis’ (i.e player of the bagpipe) Nero died in 68AD and Caesar invaded Britain in 55BC a full century before.
+We know from Seutonius, that the emperor Nero in the last years of his life could play utricularis (i.e player of the bagpipe).
+Nero died in 68AD a full century after Julius Caesar invaded Britain in 55BC.

-However it is told that Julius Caesar while conquering Britain became worried about the resistance of the local warriors , particularly in the North.
-These, although less outfitted and prepared than the Roman soldiers had indominatable courage and were not scared about fighting.
-The clever leader realised that he would have to devise some means of overcoming the resistance of the locals in order to avoid excessive losses.
+It is told that Caesar, while conquering Britain, became worried about the resistance of the local warriors, particularly in the North.
+These warriors, although less outfitted and prepared than the Roman soldiers, had indominable courage.
+Caesar realised that he would have to devise some means of overcoming the resistance of the fearless locals in order to avoid excessive losses.
 He asked his faithful counsellors for suggestions.

 Some thought to erect a new Trojan horse, but the idea was rejected.
-Somebody remembered Archimedes mirrors with which the Pythagorian set fire to the enemies ships, then they realised that the British sun was certainly not like the Sicilian.
+Somebody remembered the mirrors of Archimedes, with which the Pythagorian set fire to the enemies ships.
+But then they realized that the British sun was certainly not like the Sicilian sun!

 Turno, after a long night guarding, could not resist his wish to play to relax after his work.
 But that was not the right time to play as everyone was sleeping.
 He had the idea of withdrawing to the edge of the camp, near a paddock where the horses were gathered together.
 As soon as he started playing the first notes from his bagpipe, the horses bolted violently because of the sudden powerful sound of Turno’s bagpipe.

 Two days later the definitive military attack was launched.
 The Romans chose a large grassy valley as the battlefield.
-The British we skilled on horses and loved to make cavalry charges against the Roman troops.
-The Britains were compelled to cross a long stretch of valley and Caesar had placed players of the ‘utriculus’ on either sides of the valley and at the right moment they all blew their bagpipes together.
-The roaring sound frightened the British horses so much the the natives were thrown off their mounts and fell easy victims to the Roman swords.
+The British were skilled on horses and loved to make cavalry charges against the Roman troops.
+The Britains were compelled to cross a long stretch of valley, and Caesar had placed players of the utriculus on either side of the valley.
+At the precise moment they all blew their bagpipes together.
+The roaring sound frightened the British horses so much the the natives were thrown off their mounts and fell as easy victims to the Roman swords.